Winter Gardening Weekend 2019

 (now Llandysul Gardening Weekend)

-This year held on February 16th, 17th and 18th at the Tysul Hall in Llandysul (postcode SA44 4QJ)
+This year held on February 15th, 16th and 17th at the Tysul Hall in Llandysul (postcode SA44 4QJ)

 10 a.m – 5.pm.

-Every Year as the days start to lengthen and plants start to grow we hold our annual event.
+Every Year as the days start to lengthen and plants start to grow we participate in this annual event.
 Originally intended as a showcase for our spectacular hellebores it has gradually grown into a festival of all winter plants and much much more.